 What is that content, you ask?

 That pesky algorithm looks for popular content, and surprisingly, on a platform geared for writers to make money, “writing” becomes the obvious subject for articles, and even more specifically, “writing about writing on Medium.”
 Countless publications and articles about writing fill Medium’s search pages, even when you don't look for them.
 Any reader entering Medium becomes inundated with these singularly focused and boring articles.
 Yet, Medium takes no issue with this content because the algorithm curse demands Medium reward imbecilic, derivative writing, as do all social journalism platforms.
-However, well-intended Medium’s purpose began, that impetus devolved into a money-making endeavor, using writers and sacrificing readers.
+However well-intended Medium’s purpose began, that impetus devolved into a money-making endeavor, using writers and sacrificing readers.
 The only way to make money on Medium or any social journalism site is to appeal to the internally focused customer who is generally not a reader but someone trying to game the system.
-By its nature, Medium becomes sustainable only by generating more writer-customers: a business model that may have merit since many businesses cater to this group, even Amazon's Vella targets this market.
+By its nature, Medium becomes sustainable only by generating more writer-customers: a business model that may have merit since many businesses like Amazon's Vella caters to this market.

 By the way, this article (concerning writing) I posted on Medium generated more money in a week than the nearly six hundred articles mentioned prior, which was around a dollar.

 More than a lack of technology, literature is a very human experience.
-People don’t read and write articles because they desire to build an audience or help themselves rank better in search engines; they read to learn or for enjoyment.
-Social journalism’s technology-centeredness pulls writers away from what readers value, causing poor quality content that only further distances the writer from the reader.
+People don’t read articles seeking reading reciprocation or write to rank better in search engines.
+Literature provides enjoyment or learning, both if good.
+Social journalism’s technology-centeredness pulls writers away from what readers value, causing poor quality content further distancing the writer from the reader.

 Photo by Beth Hope on Unsplash